How to Teach Homeschool Math (A Plan for Non-Math Lovers)

 Read more about why we love Teaching Textbooks here.

-One final thought: If math really is more than you can handle as a homeschool parent, rest assured you can always outsource it to a co-op or online class.
-Sometimes taking the subject outside of your realm is good for your student and your relationship!
+We want to encourage you to have the confidence to teach math.
+You’ve got this!
+But if math really feels like more than you can handle as a homeschool parent, rest assured you can always outsource it to a co-op or online class.
+Sometimes, taking the subject outside of your realm is good for your student and your relationship!
+If your child struggles with math, I would encourage you to check out this post for ideas too.

 More Christian Homeschool Curriculum